 - 7. Moleskine Pen Notebook: Best Digital writing pad (moleskin notebook)

 - 8. MobiScribe: Best Digital Notepad (Paperless)

 - How do I connect my digital writing pad to my laptop

-At a glance – Best Digital Writing Pads and electronic notebooks
+At a glance – Best Digital Writing Pads

 - LikeBook: Best Paper Tablet (NotePad with stylus pen)